sail-sg/VGT/README.md

 ```
 ## Acknowledgements
 Some code are token from [VQA-T](https://github.com/antoyang/just-ask).
 Thanks the auhtors for their great work and code.
+## Notes
+If you use any resources (feature & code & models) from this repo, please kindly cite our paper and acknowledge the source.
 ## License
 This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.